A Brief History of Tabard RFC

 Originally an offshoot from UCS old boys after the Second World War, the club followed on from a successful Wanderers side led by the late Wally Fullerlove, who, with the other founder members, also instigated the name Tabard.
 Wally, a man of Kent, when travelling to London used to stop at the Tabard Inn in Southwark for sustenance, in the manner of the Chaucerian Pilgrims.
 Hence, when the new club was formed, the name Tabard was chosen, even though the first AGM was held in another London pub, the Anchor.

 The club first played at White Horse Lane, London Colney.
 A fact commemorated by the White Horse on the club shield.
 They moved to their present ground, about five miles from the original, in 1962.
 The present clubhouse was opened in 1966, co-incidentally the same year as the Tabard Inn in Southwark closed.
 Since then the clubhouse and the club, have seen many changes.
-The clubhouse itself has had several extensions to keep Tabards facilities to a high standard and the pitches are some of the best in the area with the lower team pitch fully floodlit for training purposes.
+The clubhouse itself has had several extensions to keep Tabards facilities to a high standard and the pitches are some of the best in the area with the lower team pitch fully floodlit.
 The latest changes include a complete re-build of the bar area and the provision of an outside patio area.

 The Club has grown in stature and size, with senior membership now totalling approximately 400 members, of which about 100 are playing members and the remainder are either Vice Presidents or social members.